Mohammad Dadkan: Controversies

 At the start of his presidency Dadgan sacked Branko Ivanković, the manager of the Iranian national football team, and replaced him with his close friend Homayoon Shahrokhi.
 The decision came as huge surprise to both fans and critics since Shahrokhi's coaching career is not a respectable one and managing the national team was and still is way out of his league.
-But Dadgan insisted that he has made the right choice, but the results showed something else.
+Dadgan insisted that he has made the right choice, but the results showed something else.
 The national team lost at home to Jordan and came very close to being eliminated from 2006 FIFA World Cup (qualification) in the very first round.
 Dadgan was forced to bring back Branko Ivanković, but didn't sack Shahrokhi.
 Instead, he appointed Shahrokhi as Directing Manager of national team, a title that never existed before.
 This is among many controversial decisions that Dadgan has made.
 In fact, forcing the former manager in the new manager's coaching staff has never happened before in history of football.

 During Iran's World Cup qualification campaign, Dadgan almost showed up at Team Melli's every training session and went along with them to all away games in foreign countries.
 This has raised many questions about his interference with coaching.
 The fact that Ivanković's team still plays a lot like Shahrokhi's team, very defensive and cautious, added to the controversy about Dadgan and Shahrokhi's interference with Branko Ivanković's decisions.
-Ivanković has never complained so far.

 But Dadgan's darkest time came at the start of season 2005–2006, when Rah Ahan FC, one of the teams who were promoted to IPL from lower division used false documents on one of their players.
 According to the IRIFF's laws, the team who uses false documents is known guilty and the results in all the games that they used that player should change to 3–0 to the opponent.
 By applying this rule Rah Ahan FC should have remained in lower division and Sanat Naft FC should have been promoted.
 But after a long weeks of debate behind closed doors at IRIFF, the disciplinary committee announced that Rah Ahan FC is guilty, however they will be promoted to IPL.
 Later, one of the members of the committee revealed that Dadgan had been putting pressure on the committee to keep Rah Ahan FC in the IPL.
 There were many other incidents when IRIFF simply didn't apply the rules, especially when the decisions involved one of few rich and powerful teams in the IPL.
 Dadgan's involvement in these cases is undeniable.